gilzoide/unity-enum-bitset/README.md

 # EnumBitSet
-A memory efficient `ISet` for enums that store data using bit masks.
+A memory efficient `ISet` for enums that store data using bit masks for C#.

 Currently, there is an implementation using `int` as data (`EnumBitSet32<T>`), supporting enums with up to 32 values.